Ten things: currently, April 2013

 I’m going to start an “artists I love” tag and hopefully build on it.
 This entry right here is, to say the least, a given.

 So it’s really not a huge secret that I love Britney Spears.
 I don’t actually think that my reasons are that plainly obvious, though.
 There are the obligatory factors.
 Like, simply put, I really just enjoy her music.
 I think it’s fun, it’s catchy, it’s sexy, and well-produced.
-Admittedly, I don’t connect to it on any personal level, but most of her songs possess that extra ‘oomph’ factor that give them staying power, beyond the usual generic Disney tween or Bieber-esque stuff (yeah, I went there).
+Admittedly, I don’t connect to it on any personal level, but most of her songs possess that extra ‘oomph’ factor that give them staying power, beyond the usual generic Disney tween or Bieber-esque stuff.
 Other contenders worth mentioning are that she’s gorgeous, she is a fantastic dancer, and she legitimately works really, really hard.
 I’ve never seen any holier-than-thou type of attitude from her, and she’s Britney mother-effing Spears.

 Where my adoration for her actually gets personal, though, is not directly through her music, but is rooted in an almost, creepily enough, maternal kind of love.
 I watched her grow up, and stuck by her side throughout her many phases.
 It started off with just this teenage girl from a small town in Louisiana with a population of 2,500 entering onto the scene with some nonsensical catchy explosion of a song.
 It transformed her, over many years and many crazy fixations from the masses (her alleged breast implants, rumors/obsessions regarding her virginity, her coupling up perfectly with pop prince, Justin Timberlake) into one supreme female powerhouse of a star.
 There was no one like her.
 No one else, in present times, quite matches up to the level that Britney had reached regarding the fascination, the fixation, and the fandom.